List of England Test cricket records: Key

 The top five records are listed for each category, except for the team wins, losses and draws and the partnership records.
 Tied records for fifth place are also included.
 Explanations of the general symbols and cricketing terms used in the list are given below.
 Specific details are provided in each category where appropriate.
 All records include matches played for England only, and are correct as of December 2024.

 Team records

 Team wins, losses and draws

-As of August 2025, England have played 1,060 Test matches resulting in 388 victories, 318 defeats and 354 draws for an overall winning percentage of 36.60, the third highest winning percentage of Test playing teams.
-England has played the highest number of Test matches, ahead of Australia who have competed in 851.
-England is undefeated against Ireland and have defeated Bangladesh on all but one occasion.
+As of August 2025, England have played 1,089 Test matches, more than any other team, resulting in 403 victories, 356 draws and 330 defeats for an overall winning percentage of 37.0, the third highest winning percentage of Test playing teams.
+England is undefeated against Zimbabwe and Ireland, and has defeated Bangladesh on all but one occasion.
 England played the debut Test matches of Australia, India, New Zealand, South Africa, Sri Lanka and the West Indies – winning all of them except against Australia.